Facilitating Discoverability of Educational Resources in Schools in Scotland

 I am interested in technology and education, and more specifically researching and developing technologies that empower people.
 The current CHAILD project focus is about defining and designing for agency in children and young people’s use of AI tools.

-Before this, I did my PhD at the Institute of Language Cognition and Computation at the University of Edinburgh.
-My then-supervisors are Professor Fiona McNeill and Professor Judy Robertson.
+I completed my PhD at the Institute for Language, Cognition and Computation at the University of Edinburgh in March 2026, supervised by Professor Fiona McNeill and Professor Judy Robertson.
 The project was about better understanding and designing tools to help teachers search for educational resources.

 I am always keen to chat about teaching and learning, human-computer interaction, participatory research, and designing applications for good, feel free to get in touch!